0x3b33/reports/c4/2023-06-lybra/report.md

     }
 ```

-## [M-02] Rewards could be stolen on users who have withdrawn most of their LP but not replayed their borrow
+## [M-02] Rewards could be stolen on users who have withdrawn most of their LP, but not replayed their borrow

 ## Impact